 Like in most tests, you don’t get a lot of time to answer each question.
 For each essay you get 30 minutes.
 Each verbal question takes roughly one minute and 30 seconds.
 While each math question takes one minute and 45 seconds.
 So, you need to have good time-management skills to complete the test on time.

 5) The Exam is Computerized and has an Adaptive Test Format

 Almost everyone takes the GRE on a computer.
-If you haven’t practiced any GRE test papers on a screen, then this can put some in a tight spot.
+If you haven’t practised any GRE test papers on a screen, then this can put some in a tight spot.
 The GRE is also section-level adaptive.
 There are two sections each for Verbal Reasoning and Quantitative Reasoning.
 How well you do in the first section, determines how difficult the questions will be in the second section.
 The better you do in the first section, the more difficult the questions get on the second section.

 GRE Test Prep Tips:

-As you can see from the above mentioned points that there are no shortcuts to making GRE less difficult, but here are five things you can do to overcome the issues:
+As you can see from the above-mentioned points that there are no shortcuts to making GRE less difficult, but here are five things you can do to overcome the issues:

 1) Build Your Vocabulary